vetkolisanket/Today-I-Learned/shell/README.md

 - Different kinds of shell sh(Bourne Shell), bash(Bourne Again Shell), ksh, csh, tcsh, zsh
 - cat /etc/shells - gives overview of known shells on a linux system
 - Type that shells name to invoke that shell if it is available on your system eg. bash, zsh, ksh etc
-- `set` command to set or unset values of shell options and positional parameters. e.g. `set -x` show commands and their arguments as they are executed.
-Useful for debugging shell script.
 - /etc/profile contains Linux system wide environment and startup programs.
 When the bash shell is started, it reads its configuration files.
 The most important are:
 • /etc/profile
 • ~/.bash_profile • ~/.bashrc
-- `eval` - command which takes an argument and constructs a command out of it, which will be executed by the shell. [example](https://unix.stackexchange.com/a/23117)
+- /etc/passwd - stores the default shell